 Not into sweet potato chocolate chip cookies or want to reduce sugar and chocolate content?
 No problem!

-You can also consider other add in’s for oatmeal breakfast cookies, like:
+You can also consider other add in’s for these chewy sweet potato cookies, like:

 I stock up on all of these pantry staples through Thrive Market.
 It saves me money in the long run because I have them in bulk and only need to reorder occasionally.